Haufe-Lexware/gocd-plugins/README.md

 ## Nessus Scan Plugin
 Execute nessus security scans from go.CD.
 Configure your pipeline bahaviour based on the result of a scan.
 More at [Nessus Scan Wiki Page](https://github.com/Haufe-Lexware/gocd-plugins/wiki/Nessus-Scan-Task-Plugin)

+## Check_MK monitoring plugin
+Manage a host on a Check_MK monitoring server from a go.cd pipeline.
+Add or remove hosts directly to Check_MK using pipelines.
+More at [Check_MK Monitoring Wiki Page](https://github.com/Haufe-Lexware/gocd-plugins/wiki/Check_Mk-Monitoring-Task-Plugin)